DataDog/hiring-engineers/answers.md

 # Final Question:

 ## Is there anything creative you would use Datadog for?
-If major mobile telephone network operators (like Tele2) would utilize Datadog and its functions to find and address general problem areas, the quality of service on calls, message delivery, and data transfer can be improved.
-By adding geo-tagging on top of that, specific problem areas can be ranked/found and the customer satisfaction baseline can be raised significantly as well.
+Datadog offers a unique combination of metrics based monitoring and APM/tracing capabilities.
+This makes it possible to monitor the actual consumer experience in transactional system where synthetic monitoring is not a viable option.
+By monitoring the actual metrics of real transactions, poluting production systems with test data can be avoided and the full consumer experience covered end-to-end.
+Adding APM/tracing to further gain insight into how the actual processing of the transactions is performing completes the picture and makes it possible to catch unexpected effects of changes to the configuration of the system.
+A typical example would be monitoring the metrics from real time financial risk decisioning systems while simultaneously cathing unexpected results of configuration changes by analysing the traces from the risk decisioning application.

-# Feedback:
+# Conclusion:
+I found this Tech Exercise to be complete.
+It covers basic as well as advanced topics and gives you a chance to explore a large part of the feature set of Datadog.

+## Feedback on Tech Exercise
-If you are running a Python app in a Docker container, https://docs.datadoghq.com/tracing/setup/python/ combined with https://docs.datadoghq.com/tracing/setup/docker/?tab=python may lead you to believe the app needs BOTH wrapping with ddtrace-run AND configuration of tracing in the application code).
-This can be made more clear in the first webpage, by complementing the example of how to wrap your python app with ddtrace-run, with an example of how to alternatively set the destination using environment variables when starting the Python application container.
+If you are running a Python app in a Docker container, reading https://docs.datadoghq.com/tracing/setup/python/ and https://docs.datadoghq.com/tracing/setup/docker/?tab=python may lead you to believe the app needs BOTH wrapping with ddtrace-run AND configuration of tracing in the application code).
+This can be made more clear in the first webpage, by complementing the example of how to wrap your python app with ddtrace-run, with an example of how to alternatively set the destination for your traces using an environment variable when starting the Python application container.